-COTTONWOOD CREEK (tributary to Blackfoot River) ---
+• One trout daily and in possession.
+COTTONWOOD CREEK (tributary to Blackfoot River) -

-- Catch-and-release for cutthroat trout. - Combined trout: 3 daily and in possession, only 1 rainbow trout over 14 inches, any size brown trout.
+- · Catch-and-release for cutthroat trout. - Combined trout: 3 daily and in possession, only 1 rainbow trout over 14 inches, any size brown trout.

-DALY CREEK (tributary to Skalkaho Creek) -----
+DALY CREEK (tributary to Skalkaho Creek)

-DRY CREEK (tributary to Clark Fork River) -----
+Catch-and-release for cutthroat trout.
+DRY CREEK (tributary to Clark Fork River) -

-• Artificial lures only within 100-yard radius of the mouth.
+Artificial lures only within 100-yard radius of the mouth.